girip11/code-repl/Html/MDNHtmlNotes/HtmlIntroduction/5_advanced_text_formatting.md

 ## Div section
 **&lt;div&gt;** is a generic container for flow content.
 Being a block element, it can hold both block and inline elements.
 It is generally used to group elements together in a container and apply custom styling using the **class** and **id** attributes.
 Think of this element like the default case in switch statement in programming languages.
-If the content doesnot semantically fit in to any other html element(article, section, nav) then teh content is placed inside div.
+If the content doesnot semantically fit in to any other html element(article, section, nav) then the content is placed inside div.

 ## Description lists
 Description lists are used to markup items and their associated descriptions.
 Can be used to markup